 The sole trader will be subject to several taxes in Japan, among which:

 These taxes are paid on a self-assessment basis and are imposed at progressive rates, based on the annual income reported with the tax authorities.
 The lowest rate is 5% and the highest is set at 45%.
-The other taxes to be paid are the municipal tax which is applied at a rate of 6%, the prefectural income tax which is levied at a flat rate of 4% and the enterprise tax which is levied at rates ranging between 3 and 5%.
+Below, our Japan company formation agents list some of the most important taxation brackets according to the 2021 national income tax rates:

 It should be noted that foreign sole traders will be taxed based on the type of visa they operate under in Japan.
 This is why it is important to ask for professional accounting services.